 Car Accident Attorney Fees and Other Negligence Related Attorney Fees Are Negotiable

 So if a case settles before a lawsuit is filed or after a lawsuit is filed but before the defendant files an answer to the complaint, then the maximum fee, say based on a $60,000.00 settlement, would be $20,000.00.
 That does not include any costs the attorney has expended during the representation.
 If a case is filed and either settles after the defendant files an answer up through trial, the maximum fee the attorney can charge on the first $1,000,000.00 of recovery is 40%.
 The maximum fee percentage decreases with recovery over $1,000,000.00.

-Depending on the facts of the case, your personal injury attorney may agree to take less than the maximum percentage, depending on the circumstances.
-The client has the right to negotiate the fee.
-If the case is very difficult (liability or damages will be hard to prove) or if it does not appear that the recovery will be great, it is unlikely that the attorney would agree to reduce the fee.
+Depending on the facts of the case, your personal injury attorney may agree to take less than the maximum percentage allowed under the law.
+However, if the case is very difficult (liability or damages will be hard to prove) or if it does not appear that the amount of recovery will be significant, then it is unlikely that the attorney would agree to reduce the fee.